-Following fractionation and selection of the \textsuperscript{24.4} 1 \textsubscript{47,359.4} clone, we subjected this Fab to mass-spectrometry-based de novo sequencing, combining data from middle-down and bottom-up proteomics (\textbf{\autoref{fig:fig3.1}B}).
-The de novo sequence information from both approaches was used to first select several closely matching light- and heavy-chain templates from the publicly available IMGT database of IgG germline sequences (\textbf{\autoref{fig:figs3.5}}; Tables S3 and S4).
+Following fractionation and selection of the \textsuperscript{24.4} 1 \textsubscript{47,359.4} clone, we subjected this Fab to mass-spectrometry-based \emph{de novo} sequencing, combining data from middle-down and bottom-up proteomics (\textbf{\autoref{fig:fig3.1}B}).
+The \emph{de novo} sequence information from both approaches was used to first select several closely matching light- and heavy-chain templates from the publicly available IMGT database of IgG germline sequences (\textbf{\autoref{fig:figs3.5}; \autoref{tab:tabdummy3.3} and \autoref{tab:tabdummy3.4}}).
 Subsequently, the bottom-up and middle-down sequencing data and the measured intact accurate masses of the Fab, light chain, and Fd were used to refine the selected template sequences and ultimately determine the mature sequence present in the donor, revealing discrepancies between the germline and mature sequences.

 In the protein-centric approach, we performed electron transfer dissociation (ETD) on the intact Fab, as well as the light chain and Fd separately, obtained by reduction of the Fab molecule (\textbf{\autoref{fig:fig3.3}A}, bottom trace).
 Several fragmentation scans obtained for the intact Fab, the separated light chain, and Fd were grouped and combined based on their unique precursor mass and retention time (\textbf{\autoref{fig:fig3.3}B}).
 The ETD mass spectra of the intact Fab yielded accurate masses of the light chain and Fd by cleavage of the interchain disulfide bond, thus providing direct information about the light-chain-heavy-chain pairing (\textbf{\autoref{fig:fig3.3}C}, top spectra).
 In addition, these ETD spectra yielded extended sequence tags, covering informative parts of the CDR3 and framework (FR) 4 regions of both Fab chains, in a similar manner as previously reported by performing ETD or ECD of intact IgG molecules \cite{Den Boer2020Selectivity over coverage in: De novo sequencing of IgGs|||Fornelli2017Top-down analysis of immunoglobulin G isotypes 1 and 2 with electron transfer dissociation on a high-field Orbitrap mass spectrometer|||Shaw2020Direct determination of antibody chain pairing by top-down and middle-down mass spectrometry using electron capture dissociation and ultraviolet photodissociation}.
 Complementary, ETD spectra of the separated Fab chains yielded partial sequence information for the FR1, CDR1, FR2, CDR2, and the constant region of the selected clone (\textbf{\autoref{fig:fig3.3}C}, bottom spectra and \textbf{\autoref{fig:figs3.6}}).
 Although our middle-down MS data provided valuable information about the clone of interest, they did not fully cover the sequence, primarily due to incomplete fragment formation and ambiguous sequence information obtained from the larger fragments.

 To further extend our sequencing attempt, we subjected the fraction containing the targeted IgG1 clone to enzymatic digestion, using in parallel four proteases: trypsin, chymotrypsin, thermolysin, and pepsin.
-The resulting peptides were analyzed by a bottom-up approach, using de novo sequencing algorithms for sequence annotation \cite{Peng2021Mass Spectrometry-BasedDe NovoSequencing of Monoclonal Antibodies Using Multiple Proteases and a Dual Fragmentation Scheme}.
+The resulting peptides were analyzed by a bottom-up approach, using \emph{de novo} sequencing algorithms for sequence annotation \cite{Peng2021Mass Spectrometry-BasedDe NovoSequencing of Monoclonal Antibodies Using Multiple Proteases and a Dual Fragmentation Scheme}.
 Although fractionated and enriched for the desired \textsuperscript{24.4} 1 \textsubscript{47,359.4} clone, the bottom-up MS data also contained numerous peptides originating from co-isolated plasma clones (\textbf{\autoref{fig:figs3.7}}), which made it impossible to determine the correct sequence by solely using the bottom-up MS data.
-Nevertheless, by iteratively extending the sequence information from the middle-down MS approach with the de novo peptides from the bottom-up MS approach, we ultimately were able to extract the most likely germline precursor of the targeted clone and, notably, its mature sequence by implementing various single-amino-acid mutations not present in the IMGT database (\textbf{\autoref{fig:fig3.4}}).
+Nevertheless, by iteratively extending the sequence information from the middle-down MS approach with the \emph{de novo} peptides from the bottom-up MS approach, we ultimately were able to extract the most likely germline precursor of the targeted clone and, notably, its mature sequence by implementing various single-amino-acid mutations not present in the IMGT database (\textbf{\autoref{fig:fig3.4}}).